guidepup/guidepup/examples/playwright-voiceover/README.md

 2. Navigates to the Playwright website
 3. Moves through the website using VoiceOver controlled by Guidepup to the search input
 4. Searches for Safari
-5. Moves to the Safari section of the docs
+5. Moves to the Webkit section of the docs